 Two groups of local musicians will provide double delight for playgoers attending the first two open air shows of the season at Lytham Hall.

-The Guardian Concert Band, under the baton of Paul Cooper, will be in action at the opening play of the season, Great Expectations, on Sunday June 11 when they will play for 40 minutes before the show and for 20 minutes at the interval.
+The Guardian Concert Band, under the baton of Paul Cooper, will be in action at the opening play of the season, Little Women, on Sunday June 17 when they will play for 40 minutes before the show and for 20 minutes at the interval.

-The Lytham Community Choir, conducted by Graham Warrington, will then entertain before the stage performance when Illyria present The Lost World on Sunday July 9.
+The Lytham Community Choir, conducted by Graham Warrington, will then entertain before the stage performance when Illyria present The Merchant of Venice on Sunday July 8.

-Julian Wilde, organiser of the four play outdoor season, feels that the music will complement the on-stage action perfectly.
+Julian Wilde, organiser of the five play outdoor season which has the Express as one of its Patrons, feels that the music will complement the on-stage action perfectly.

 “The Guardian Band and the Community Choir are amongst the most popular musicians in the area and their performances last year were a much appreciated addition to the evening.
 I had no hesitation in inviting them both to appear again and was delighted to have a very positive response from Paul and Graham,” he said.